gtheilman/OnCallAssignments/README.md

 - Export consult responses in CSV format
 - Program attempts to guess which student left the response based on their phone number (helpful if the student mumbles or fails to leave their name).
 - Sort tables on different columns.
 Search tables for specific information.
-- Transcribe the recording (extra fee charged by Twilio)
+- Transcribe the recording (extra fee charged by Twilio, currently 5 cents per minute)
-- Look up the person registered to an incoming cell phone number (extra fee charged by Twilio)
+- Look up the person registered to an incoming cell phone number (extra fee charged by Twilio, current 1 cent per lookup)
 - Source code is available and editable.
 Personalize the program for your own needs.